redotter84/debacle/README.md

 # Debacle

-An application for learning foreign words.
+An application for learning foreign words, 2019.

 ## Build instructions